MatthewRizzo/spotify_api_scraper/README.md

 * break down a playlist
   * into percentages of a given artist - make a pie chart or some nice graphic
   * find way to cross reference song titles to get theri genre and make genre pie chart
+  * Breakadown playlist by albums
 * BETTER way to timeout token for user
+* Add the image of each playlist to the playlist table
+* Sort the playlist names before making the table

 ## Setup Guide